nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **How the architecture components interact with each other**

+The following sequence diagram shows the interactions within the software when command is received from the user

 ![Sequence Overview](Images/ArchitectureDiagrams/overviewsequence.png)

 As shown in the sequence diagram above, the user will interact with Study It via the User Interface (UI).